Mosler MT900

-The Mosler MT900 is a sports car built by the now-defunct American automotive manufacturer Mosler Automotive from 2001 to 2011.
+The Mosler MT900 is a sports car built by American automotive manufacturer Mosler Automotive from 2001 to 2011.

 Three submodels were produced.
 The MT900R was a racing version of the MT900.
 The basic car was updated as the MT900S for 2005, with the MT900S Photon being an optional performance package.
 The original MT900 was introduced in 2001 and the MT900S finished production in May 2011.
 Components for 25 MTs were produced as of January 2005, though only about 35 road cars and 50 racing versions have officially been completed (c.20 of which are MT900S).
 The MT900 was the replacement for the Mosler Raptor.

 MT900

 The MT900 was designed by Rod Trenne, who previously worked on the Corvette C5.
 The initials were for Mosler, Trenne, and the car's 900 kg target weight.

 The MT900 used a carbon-fiber chassis with a LS6 V8 engine mounted amidships, powering the rear wheels.
 Power output is 350 hp, with 350 lb·ft torque.
 A ZF transaxle, designed for Porsche, was mounted upside down to allow the engine to sit in front of the rear axle.

 The original MT900 weighed 1175 kg, much more than the target weight, but could still accelerate to 60 mph in 3.5 seconds according to Car and Driver.
 The MT900 they tested could also do a 12.0 second quarter mile at 118 mph, and they recorded a top speed of 150 mph, limited by the redline.
 The MT900 pulled 1.02 g on the skidpad.
 The U.S. Environmental Protection Agency (EPA) estimated 19 mpgus and 28 mpgus in city and highway driving, respectively.

 The exterior was designed for aerodynamics, with a 0.25 coefficient of drag.
 List price was US$164,000.
 Only a single prototype was produced.